microsoft/vscode-dev-containers/containers/dapr-dotnet/README.md

 ## Summary

-*Develop Dapr applications using C# and .NET Core 3.1.
+*Develop Dapr applications using C# and .NET.
 Includes all needed SDKs, extensions, and dependencies.*

 | Metadata | Value |
 |----------|-------|